Images Depict Mature Plants

 Monstera adansonii Swiss Cheese Vine Plants for Sale Online

 Monstera adansonii has interesting foliage that provides an exotic look to any room in your home!
 In fact, Swiss Cheese has thinner leaves and bigger holes than the Philodendron monstera.
-This climbing vine is on our list of 2020's Trendiest Houseplants.
+Its heart-shaped foliage develops holes called fenestrations as the plant ages.
+It is notoriously easy to care for and loves to climb up a stake, moss stick, trellis, etc. This climbing vine is on our list of 2020's Trendiest Houseplants.

 |Mature Height:||30 to 36 Inches if supported|